luizbgomide/EclipsePhase2e-ptbr/src/15/06-psychosurgery-procedures.md

 ## Merging

 Merging is the process of recombining a fork with its originating ego ([Forking](../15/04-forking-and-merging.md)).
 Merging often results in mental stress and/or lost fork memories.
 A successful test will reduce the SV; use the numbers listed after the slash on the Merging table.
 Each superior success will reduce the amount of memories lost by one level, each superior failure will increase it one level.
-Memory loss usually only affects the fork’s memories (not the alpha's); apply a modifier to memory-related COG Checks (−10 for Minor loss, −20 for Moderate, −30 for Major).
+Memory loss usually only affects the fork’s memories (not the alpha’s); apply a modifier to memory-related COG Checks (−10 for Minor loss, −20 for Moderate, −30 for Major).

 The process of merging also integrates any stress, traumas, and ego traits acquired by the fork back into the original ego.